Table of Contents

 If you’re one of these people, you need to build an escape plan fast.

-Use this guide to ditch the job you hate and find a job you love.
+Use these 8 tips to ditch the job you hate and find a job you love.

 Grant is a successful real estate mogul.
-At one point in his life, he worked as a car salesman.
+He started as a car salesman.
 He hated his job but decided to become great at it anyway.

 If you can perform well when the circumstances aren’t ideal, you’ll do even better once you decide to switch careers or start your own business.